adimentech/ara7788/README.md

 - Deploy application into that cluster (use image you've built)
     <img src="./img/devops_test_deployed.png" alt="Check deployed devops-test" title="devops-test deployed">
 - Application has some issues, we need to troubleshoot and fix it.
+    Kubernetes Servieces for devops-test and mysql for access outside of the cluster need Load balances.
+For AWS - Aplication Load Balance.
+The ALB add Public IP for external access.
+For on-premies servers need add Load balancer with IP Range pool.
+It could be [MetalLB](https://metallb.github.io/metallb/).
+    For check can be use external tool pods - curl, mysql-client.
     Deployment of the devops test application was successfully completed on 2 out of 3 nodes.
 One of three nodes of minikube has taint:
     <img src="./img/taint.png" alt="Chech taints of node" title="Chech taints of node">
     To successfully deploy to node 3, you must have rights to patch the node and run the command: